 Principle #4: You Have To Be Organized

-The journey of business ownership involves many things and the most detrimental trait a business owner can have is lack of discipline.
-There were times I had to balance emails, team meetings, working events and working a full-time job.
-So many things happen within my day, that it’s important for a business owner to be organized and disciplined with how time is managed.
+The journey of business ownership involves many things and the most detrimental trait a business owner can have is a lack of discipline.
+There will be times of hectic schedules that include balancing emails, meetings, working events and working a full-time job.
+It’s important for a food business owner to be organized and disciplined with how their time is managed.
 This principle, if broken will damage not only your efficiency in how you run your business, but ignore it long enough and you will feel it financially.
 Not being disciplined to go over expenses, earnings and reviewing client accounts, will produce a “blinded business owner” with no awareness of what’s happening.

 Principle #5: Document Your Business Processes & Implement Systems.